Accelerating our response to our most urgent global challenge

 Climate change is affecting both planetary and public health.
 Our core business helps protect people’s health and we understand our responsibility to minimise the health risks associated with a changing planet.

 We’re combatting climate change with ambitious plans to reduce our own carbon footprint.
 This means being more resource efficient with energy, using more renewable fuels, and designing for a lower carbon economy – for our sites, our products and our suppliers.
 We know a healthier planet enables healthier lives.

-That's why in June 2020, we pledged to accelerate the delivery of the Paris Climate Change Agreement to keep global warming to below 1.5°C. We have committed to reduce carbon emissions from our sites by 65% and to power our operations with 100% renewable electricity by 2030, with the ambition of net zero carbon emissions by 2040 - a decade ahead of the world’s goal of 2050.
+We have committed to reduce carbon emissions from our sites by 65% and to power our operations with 100% renewable electricity by 2030, with the ambition of net zero carbon emissions by 2040 - a decade ahead of the world’s goal of 2050.

 We’ve set new targets to help us make our contribution to keeping global warming to less than 1.5°C. It means scrutinising our own operations and those of our suppliers along the full value chain, so we use as little energy as possible and keep carbon emissions down.
-We have reduced greenhouse gas emissions from our manufacturing by 40% since 2012.
-We are also pushing the boundaries of innovation as we design our products to use less energy throughout their life cycle.

 We’re part of a collaboration between the private, public and education sectors to make our hometown of Hull, and the Humber estuary, the first carbon neutral region in the UK.
 The goal is to develop an innovative economic model that helps Hull and similar cities to support a net zero future.

 This is especially ambitious, as the Humber, the UK’s ‘energy estuary’, is currently Britain’s biggest CO2-emitting region.
 This is down to the longstanding presence of the fossil fuel industries that currently power the country.